-Meal planning and prepping is a great way to manage the stress of a busy and changing schedule.
-If you live a chaotic lifestyle and are looking to find some consistency, learning to meal plan may be for you.
+Meal plan schedules and meal prepping are a great way to manage the stress of a busy and changing lifestyle.
+If your life is chaotic and are looking to find some consistency, learning to meal plan may be for you.

 Believe me when I say I would not change anything about our lives.
 We both love our careers and the impact we are making on the lives of those we work with and for.
 However.
 It.
 Is.
 Chaos.